Frequently asked questions

 AirTag vs Tile, side-by-side →

 Different jobs.
-AirTag finds a stolen car in dense urban areas where iPhones are everywhere — useful for theft recovery within a city, free after the $29 purchase.
+AirTag finds a stolen car in dense urban areas where iPhones are everywhere.
+That can help with theft recovery within a city and is free after the $29 purchase.
 A 4G GPS tracker streams real-time location anywhere with cell coverage, costs $15-30/month, and is the right answer for fleet management or rural recovery.

 AirTag vs GPS tracker comparison →

-Yes — but with trade-offs.
+Yes, but with trade-offs.
 AirTag and SmartTag are zero-subscription Bluetooth trackers (one-time $29).
-True 4G/LTE GPS trackers without subscription exist (Optimus 2.0, Spytec STI) but lock you into a specific carrier or limited check-in frequency.
+True 4G/LTE GPS trackers without subscription exist (Optimus 3.0, Spytec STI) but lock you into a specific carrier or limited check-in frequency.
 We break down five no-fee tracker types and the catch on each.

 No-subscription GPS tracker breakdown →